osirisgothra/gxbase/README.md

 (or using) git at all when this project began.
 Those branches that are detached are just imported from that era.
 As stated above, the 0.2.0.1 branch will be deleted since it is near-identical to the first commit of 0.2.8.14, and as I confirm this, I plan to be rid of it by 1.2.1.15, which is the projected first release version.

+PLEASE VIEW THE README FILE "README" FOR UP-TO-DATE INFO!

 <p><font style="size:x-small">(End of README.md)</font></p>